KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/common-runtime-parameters.md

 ## txindex

-`txindex` instructs a KMD-based coin daemon to track every transaction made on the relevant blockchain.
+`txindex` instructs a Smart Chain to track every transaction made on the relevant blockchain.

-`txindex` is enabled by default on all KMD-based coin daemons, and is utilized in delayed Proof of Work (dPoW), JUMBLR, and the Custom Consensus (CC) smart-contract protocol.
+`txindex` is enabled by default on all Smart Chains, and is utilized in delayed Proof of Work (dPoW), privacy modules, and Fluidity.

 ::: danger Warning!
-Disabling `txindex` will cause the default KMD-based daemon to malfunction.
+Disabling `txindex` will cause the default Smart Chain daemon to malfunction.
 :::

 ## reindex